Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: Abstract

 \section{Abstract}

 We probe ultra-strong light matter coupling between metallic terahertz metasurfaces and Landau-level transitions in high mobility 2D electron and hole gases.
-We utilize heavy-hole cyclotron resonances in strained Ge and electron cyclotron resonances in InSb quantum wells and compare our results to well known parabolic AlGaAs/GaAs quantum well (QW) systems.
-We observe an opening of a lower polaritonic gap and thus a mode softening of the polariton branches, which clearly deviate from the standard Hopfield model previously verified in cavity quantum electrodynamics.
-At the largest coupling ratio of the s-Ge QW the extracted lower polariton frequency is seen to approach zero frequency.
-The data are well represented by an effective Hamiltonian where the strength of the diamagnetic term is lower than the one for the Hopfield model.
+We utilize heavy-hole cyclotron resonances in strained Ge and electron cyclotron resonances in InSb quantum wells, both within highly non-parabolic bands, and compare our results to well known parabolic AlGaAs/GaAs quantum well (QW) systems.
+Tuning the coupling strength of the system by two methods, lithographically and by optical pumping, we observe a novel behavior clearly deviating from the standard Hopfield model previously verified in cavity quantum electrodynamics: an opening of a lower polaritonic gap.